xBartu/repo_analyzer/README.md

 `domain/csv.csv` - You can download the list of repositories in a csv format.

+`domain/csv` - You can see the list of repositories in a csv format.

 ## Further Steps

 1- Currently, we do not have proper tests.
 Some tests are using the real http!